Massachusetts music

 As He died to make men holy,

-Let us live ["die" in the original] to make men free,
+Let us LIVE to make men free,

 While God is marching on!